openjs-foundation/cross-project-council/INFRASTRUCTURE_MENU.md

 The OpenJS Foundation can either manage your DNS for you, or delegate to one of your own nameservers.
 This is often required if you use a CDN (see below).

 ## SSL Certificates
-The OpenJS Foundation will purchase 2-year wildcard SSL certs for each projects’ managed domains as needed.
+The OpenJS Foundation will purchase 2-year wildcard SSL certs for each project's managed domains as needed.

 ## Source Control
 By default all OpenJS Foundation projects have open source repositories in their own GitHub Organizations.
 The OpenJS Foundation admin account must be added as administrator for each repository.
 Two-factor authentication must be required for everyone in the organization.